Welcome to Definitely Drawing

 Total power score: 30

-In terms of power, I score this deck as above average.
+In terms of power, this deck scores above average.
 Its speed slightly exceeds the average single color deck’s speed.
 Its offensive power is not particularly high, and it’s also not very apparent from the outset, but it is there and can hit hard in an instant without much prior warning.

-This deck aims to mill opposing decks as a result of me (and sometimes opponents) drawing lots of cards.
+This deck aims to mill opposing decks as a result of its wielder (and sometimes opponents) drawing lots of cards.
 It also contains some secondary and tertiary win conditions including methods to deal extensive (combat) damage and milling ourselves to victory.
 The deck needs to be played passively at first, reactionary if forced into it, while it builds up draw-resources and combos/synergies.
 Then it drops the heavy end of the hammer.
-Usually I try to execute three, simple phases:
+Usually the following three, simple phases are executed:

 1. Cast rocks and cheap draw spells to obtain early advantage.